Seventy-five years of women in policing in Cardiff

 In her career, Joan Coke received a Chief Constable’s commendation and later held the distinction of being the first female police officer of south Wales to retire with a full police pension in 1973.
 Beatrice O’Brien retired as an Acting Inspector, having served a thirty-year career as a police officer.

 Whether they knew it at the time or not, the appointments of these officers would mark a new beginning in the modernisation of policing in south Wales.
 By the end of 1947, the Merthyr Tydfil Borough Constabulary would also appoint female officers and neighbouring forces in Glamorgan and Swansea would appoint their own WPCs soon after.

->

-> Seventy-five years on, we remember the first female police officers appointed for duty in Cardiff.
-We also take this occasion to reflect on the contributions of our female colleagues today, some of which feature in this online exhibition.
+Seventy-five years on, we remember the first female police officers appointed for duty in Cardiff.

->

-> Do you recognise any of the names listed above?
+Do you recognise any of the names listed above?
 If you have information on any those listed above, please get in touch at [email protected].
 With your help we can build upon and preserve our force’s heritage.